 Decision of the Grand Chamber of the Czech Supreme Administrative Court, Case No. 1 Afs 76/2013-57, 17 December 2013, para.
 28 (Annex 13 to First Frýzek Report); Halíček Report, para.
 46; May 2012 Constitutional Court Judgment, para.
-45 (CLA-12/R-110); Decision of the Czech Constitutional Court, Case No. 3211/13, 6 February 2014, para.
-5 (Annex 16 to First Frýzek Report); Decision of the Czech Constitutional Court, Case No. 2216/14, 13 January 2015, para.
-5 (Annex 14 to First Frýzek Report).
+45 (CLA-12/R-110); Decision of the Czech Constitutional Court,

-recognise them as sources of law.
-265 That is not uncommon in civil law jurisdictions.
-More importantly, as the Respondent's expert conceded at the Hearing, the formal status and effect is in no way indicative of the interpretative authority that Supreme Administrative Court judgments have in the Czech domestic legal system: "Although the decisions of the Supreme Administrative Court are not considered a formal source of law in the Czech Republic, as a civil law country which does not have the system of court precedents, an established and long-term adjudicator, which means case law, is usually considered to be an interpretative guide which may have a relatively high level of authority."266

-- 255. The Tribunal considers that for the characterization of the Solar Levy in the Czech legal order, Czech judicial decisions, including those of the Supreme Administrative Court, offer the best available guidance, and it therefore attaches particular weight to them. - 256.
+- 243. Given the foregoing authorities, the Tribunal would be very reluctant to adopt a different conclusion as to the nature and substance of the Solar Levy under Czech law.
+In particular, the Tribunal is not persuaded by the argument that the Czech legal system does not assign judicial decisions (or decisions by courts other than the Constitutional Court) erga omnes effect or recognise them as sources of law.
+That is not uncommon in civil law jurisdictions.
+More importantly, as the Respondent's expert conceded at the Hearing, the formal status and effect is in no way indicative of the interpretative authority that Supreme Administrative Court judgments have in the Czech domestic legal system: "Although the decisions of the Supreme Administrative Court are not considered a formal source of law in the Czech Republic, as a civil law country which does not have the system of court precedents, an established and long-term adjudicator, which means case law, is usually considered to be an interpretative guide which may have a relatively high level of authority." - 244.
+The Tribunal considers that for the characterization of the Solar Levy in the Czech legal order, Czech judicial decisions, including those of the Supreme Administrative Court, offer the best available guidance, and it therefore attaches particular weight to them. - 245.
 The Tribunal draws further comfort in reaching this conclusion from the fact that the Respondent itself contended, through its Ministry of Finance, that the Solar Levy was not a tax in proceedings before the Czech courts.
-In particular, the Czech Finance Ministry argued before the Czech Constitutional Court that the Solar Levy was "aimed to decrease the economic feed-in tariffs" 267 and that "from the material perspective, the introduced measures [including the Solar Levy] are considered a reduction of subsidy" 268 In the Tribunal's view, these characterizations are entirely consistent with the Supreme Administrative Court's 10 July 2014 decision that the Solar Levy was a de facto reduction of the FiTs, rather than a tax. - 257.
+In particular, the Czech Finance Ministry argued before the Czech Constitutional Court that the Solar Levy was "aimed to decrease the economic feed-in tariffs" and that "from the material perspective, the introduced measures [including the Solar Levy] are considered a reduction of subsidy" In the Tribunal's view, these characterizations are entirely consistent with the Supreme Administrative Court's 10 July 2014 decision that the Solar Levy was a de facto reduction of the FiTs, rather than a tax. - 246.
 The Tribunal is not convinced that it should attach comparable weight to the various decisions on which the Respondent relies to argue that the Solar Levy was a tax under Czech law.
-These judicial decisions focus on determining whether or not the Solar Levy is governed by the procedural and administrative provisions of the TAL and that it complies with the requirements of Article 11(5) of the Charter.269 It is undisputed that the TAL's definition of "tax" applies to a
+These judicial decisions focus on determining whether or not the Solar Levy is governed by the procedural and administrative provisions of the TAL and that it complies with the requirements